nkpro2000/VENUS-recipe/README.md

 See https://www.ventoy.net for detail.

-> You can rename pendrive by `sudo exfatlabel /dev/sdb1 VENUS`
+> You can rename pendrive by `sudo exfatlabel /dev/sdX1 VENUS`
->> replace '/dev/sdb1' to the appropriate partition
+>                              or
+>                             add `-L VENUS` while installing ventoy to /dev/sdX

 ## Live OS
 bootable computer operating system which runs directly from a pen drive